sourcegraph/sourcegraph-public-snapshot/doc/dev/architecture.md

 Session data is stored in redis.

+Typically there are multiple replicas running in production to scale with load.

 ### github-proxy ([code](https://github.com/sourcegraph/sourcegraph/tree/master/cmd/github-proxy))

 Proxies all requests to github.com to keep track of rate limits and prevent triggering abuse mechanisms.

+There is only one replica running in production.
+However, we can have multiple replicas to increase our rate limits (rate limit is per IP).

 ### gitserver ([code](https://github.com/sourcegraph/sourcegraph/tree/master/cmd/gitserver))

 Mirrors repositories from their code host.
 All other Sourcegraph services talk to gitserver when they need data from git.
 Requests for fetch operations, however, should go through repo-updater.

+This is a IO and compute heavy service since most Sourcegraph requests will trigger 1 or more git commands.
+As such we shard requests for a repo to a specific replica.
+This allows us to horizontally scale out the service.
+The service is stateful (maintaining git clones).
+However, it only contains data mirrored from upstream code hosts.

 ### Sourcegraph extensions